Omega-Numworks/Omega-Guide/_pages/en_US/how-does-it-work.md

 ---

-This page is made to explain how does the calculator work and what happens when we unlock it
+This page is made to explain how does the calculator work and what happens when we unlock it You will also learn a bit from the history of the calculator

 ### 1 - How is the calculator made ?